Cross Deck PWC Lift System Installation Instructions

-Your Cross-Deck Under-Mount kit will arrive mostly pre-assembled and ready to install .
-The Top-Mount model comes with the cradle arms already bolted in the pivot-brackets and its installation is self-evident.
-You will want to use the first portion of the following instructions to determine where to mount the cradle arms.
+The Under-Mount kit will arrive mostly pre-assembled and ready to install .
+The Top-Mount model comes with the cradle arms already bolted in the pivot-brackets and its installation is covered in the video, so it isn't illustrated or explained on this page.
+However, if installing the Top-Mount model, you will want to use these same principles.

 Installation is easy and simple.
 Use these steps as guidelines, adapting them to your swim platform and PWC or Dinghy.

-To prevent dropping any hardware or parts in the water, we suggest you place a floatation pad under your work area so it catches any items that are dropped.
+To prevent dropping any hardware or parts in the water, we suggest you place a flotation pad under your work area so it catches any items that are dropped.

 Now that you have an approximate measurement, map it under your platform making sure there is no interference with a swim ladder or any other existing features on or under your platform.
 The angle brackets provided with the kit is slotted to allow for a little adjustment relative to thinner and thicker swim platforms.
 Dry-fit the mounting arms under your platform to make sure everything lines up and will mount properly.
 Once a location is chosen, mark that location with tape or a dry erase marker on the upper side of your platform to show the center of the cradle arms.

 This next step will insure that you drill the holes so they match the brackets perfectly.
 Turn the mount upside down so that it will appear as if you are mounting it on the top of the deck as shown in the bottom-left illustration.
 You can apply masking tape on the top deck to prevent scratching.
 Allow ¼ inch of clearance on the face of the platform so that the bracket arms will not rub when raised and lowered.